 - Acknowledge your fear and understand it as best as you can.
 Things to become aware of include, “What is this fear trying to inform me or keep me safe from?” and “What is the real fear that is coming up?”
 The more awareness we have about our fears, the easier it’ll be to deal with them.

 - Give the fear a voice.
 A lot of times, our fears aren’t something we developed ourselves.
 We may have been conditioned to feel certain fears.
 Questions we can ask ourselves include, “Is this voice my voice or someone else’s?” and “When did I first hear or buy into that voice?”
-The answers to those questions can help that the power out of the fear we are experiencing.
+The answers to those questions can help take the power out of the fear we are experiencing.

 - Challenge your fear.
 A fear can just be a belief or assumption about something we think is true.
 Instead of just accepting the fear, we should always ask ourselves, “Is the fear I am experiencing really true?”
 Most times, our fears are simply false assumptions we’ve made about something.